United States Constabulary: Disbanding

-The Constabulary was disbanded in 1952, after Germany had developed its own police forces.
+The postwar crime rate among German civilians was very low, sometimes so low that it disturbed the military government.
+Most incidents involved the black market, theft of food and firewood, and occasional threats and very rare attacks against soldiers or their girlfriends.
+Displaced persons were a larger source of criminality; American public sympathy gave them almost total freedom during late 1945, causing the military government in early 1946 to reimplement controls and guards in DP camps.
+As new, insufficiently trained soldiers replaced the massive outflow going home in Operation Magic Carpet, by March 1946 Americans were the largest cause of trouble.

+By the Constabulary's formal establishment in 1946, the German internal forces' ability to maintain law and order had improved.
+As a possible war with the Soviet Union grew, by 1947 the constabulary increased its tactical training under new commanding general Withers Burress.
+Three of the nine constabulary regiments reequipped as armored cavalry units during the Berlin Airlift; while the others retained their policing mission, they increasingly retrained for combat and relocated to the border.
+In 1950 Constabulary headquarters was disabanded and personnel reassigned to Seventh Army.
+Remaining units reorganized into armored cavalry; their removal in 1952 formally ended the United States Constabulary.
 Many of the Constabulary troopers returned home and joined local and state police forces.

 As the perception of the threat to border security changed from one of criminal activity to a potential invasion by the Soviet Army, the border operations mission along the Soviet zones in Germany, Czechoslovakia, and Austria was taken over by armored cavalry units of the U.S. Army.

 While the Constabulary did not have a direct successor, its duty of close cooperation with German authorities is now maintained by Military and Civilian Police Officers of the U.S. Armed Forces.
 A strong working relationship continues to exist today between German Police Forces and United States Forces Europe Police who operate out of U.S. military installations throughout Germany.
 Joint patrols involving U.S. Military Police, U.S. Army Civilian Police, and local German Police are still relatively commonplace throughout towns near U.S. military installations in Germany.
 These patrols are directed at enhancing the safety and security of military and German communities by instilling a culture of mutual trust and cooperation between U.S. and German Police forces.

 A small monument to the U.S. Constabulary was erected in 2008 on Patch Barracks in Germany.